vinicius77/mern_shopping_fundamentals/README.md

 * WARNING: collection.ensureIndex is deprecated.
 Use createIndexes instead.
 SOLUTION: On server.js add useCreateIndex: true as a parameter in the mongoose connection
 * Removed body-parser dependency since Express.js has implement it (npm remove body-parser)
-* Install bcryptjs to hash the passwords (npm i bcryptjs)
+* Installed bcryptjs to hash the passwords (npm i bcryptjs)
 * Created users collection on MongoDB and hashed its password
 * Implemented tokens using JWT (http://jwt.io) (npm i jsonwebtoken)
 * Security reasons to don't expose some sensible data (eg. repositories) (npm i config)